grifball/csm_SPR2019_final_project/README.md

 `r`: insert a rest (uses current note length, so 4r will insert a quarter note rest)
 `o`: Change the octave (example above). o4 will bring us to a "normal" octave (where 'a' is 440 hertz).
 You can also do relative changes with `o-1` and `o+1`.
 `v`: Change the volume of following notes.
 This ranges from 0-100.
 You can push it higher, it's all relative.
+You CAN'T supply decimals to any these instructions.
 ## Global instructions ##
 These are instructions that modify the whole song (not just a single track or following notes).
 If the same global instruction is used in a song, the earlier ones will be discarded.
 `t`: Change the tempo (in BPM).
 Defaults to 120
 `l`: Change the global volume.
 After the song is complete, the volume is normalized (so the max is '1').
 If a softer song is desired, this global volume can do that, whereas changing the volume of notes with the `v` instruction cannot.
 This global volume ranges from 0-100.
 If you specify a value higher than 100 your wav file will have clipping.
+Again, you CAN'T supply decimals to any these instructions.

+## Song writing tricks/details ##
-I'd suggest putting these global instructions on their own "track" (line) at the start of the song.
+I'd suggest putting global instructions on their own "track" (line) at the start of the song.
-You CAN'T supply decimals to any of these instructions.
-Another trick is to split .mus files up into different "tracks" but have many whole rests at the start of each line.
+One trick is to split .mus files up into different "tracks" but have many whole rests at the start of each line.
 This prevents word wrapping issues in editors.
+An example of this can be seen in the `mus_files/foreplay_long_time.mus` file
-You can also start a line with `//` to add comments (helpful for testing songs as well, just comment out the beginning of the song to the part you're testing).
+You can also start a line with `//` to add comments (helpful for testing songs as well, just comment out the beginning of the song up to the part you're testing).
 Note: The `//` must come at the start of the line, otherwise the parser will fail.
+Comments can start on any line in the file.

 ## Contributing/Details ##
 As far as the programming, the internal structure of songs is setup like so: